kbetlach/kbetlach.github.io/homework03/README.md

     var buttonClick = document.getElementById("generate")
     buttonClick.addEventListener("click", generate);

-    I also watched this video a couple times of someone making a password generator using a slider bar, which was really interesting:
+I also watched this video a handful of times of someone creating a password generator using a slidebar, which I found pretty interesting and gave me some ideas.

     (https://www.youtube.com/watch?v=9sT03jEwcaw)